dynamiterdx/quizzing-app/README.md

    ```

 ### Environment & Secrets
-Create `.env.local` with your Azure OpenAI credentials:
+Create `.env.local` with your Azure OpenAI credentials (and optional Perplexity key if you want to use Sonar or Sonar Pro):
 ```
 AZURE_OPENAI_ENDPOINT=https://YOUR-RESOURCE-NAME.openai.azure.com
 AZURE_OPENAI_API_KEY=your-key
 AZURE_OPENAI_DEPLOYMENT=gpt-4o-mini
 AZURE_OPENAI_API_VERSION=2024-10-21
+PERPLEXITY_API_KEY=your-perplexity-key
 ```

 Notes:
 - Endpoint format must include the protocol and resource host.
 - Deployment name should match the model slot defined in Azure (defaults to `gpt-4o-mini` if omitted).
 - `AZURE_OPENAI_API_VERSION` defaults to `2024-10-21`, but you can pin it to the version that matches your deployment.
 - The helper logs a warning if endpoint or key are missing, making local debugging friendlier.
+Perplexity support requires `PERPLEXITY_API_KEY`; without it the dropdown will still show Azure but calls to Sonar/Sonar Pro will return errors.

 ### CLI Script & Sample Endpoint
 - **`scripts/sample-quiz.mjs`**: Node CLI that loads `.env.local`, calls Azure Chat Completions with the same schema used in the app, and prints a quiz JSON payload.
 Helpful for debugging prompts or running smoke checks from a shell.